 Usually, the only statistic reported is when an American citizen is reported missing after an overboard fall.
 So if the person is later found – dead or alive – it usually isn’t reported.
 Even then, incidents are only reported when cruise lines are heading to or from North America.
 That means the figures we have are rough estimates – and low estimates.

-What we do know, according to a Miami Herald analysis, is between 2010 and 2013, seven U.S. citizens went missing.
+What we do know, according to a Miami Herald analysis, is seven U.S. citizens went missing during the three-year period studied.
 The newspaper consulted with a sociologist, who estimated the actual number for this time period was likely somewhere around 30 incidents (and cruise operators, when pressed, confirmed at least 28).
 That means these companies are only reporting about one-fourth of all overboard falls.

 In late 2013, Congress introduced H.R.
 3475, also known as the Cruise Vessel Consumer Confidence Act, which would have required cruise lines to publically report all overboard falls in international waters, among other reforms.
 However, the measure failed in committee, and it’s unclear when or if a similar measure will be introduced in the future.Preventing Falls Overboard